Indian Citation Index

-The Indian Citation Index (ICI) is an online bibliographic database containing abstracts and citations from academic journals.
-Currently ICI covers more than 1100 journals from India covering scientific, technical, medical, and social sciences that includes arts and humanities.
-ICI covers data from 2004 onwards and provides full text of the title for Open Access journals.
-At present there are more than 300 OA journals.
+The Indian Citation Index (ICI) is an online bibliographic database that contains abstracts and citations from over 1,000 academic journals in India, spanning scientific, technical, medical, and social sciences, including arts and humanities.
+The database covers data from 2004 onwards and offers full-text access to titles from Open Access journals, with over 600 currently available.
 ICI provides search and analytical features.

 ICI was launched in India in 2009 and is funded by Diva Enterprises Pvt.
 Ltd.

 Overview

-The ICI was launched in Oct 2009 New Delhi, with 100 journals.
-It provides access to full text for all Open Access journals.
-It links to Google Scholar for additional information and provides analytical tools.
+Launched in October 2009 in New Delhi, ICI initially featured 100 journals.
+It provides full-text access to all Open Access journals, links to Google Scholar for additional information and provides analytical tools.